naiquevin/attercop/README.md

 I started this project mainly as an exercise for learning core.async.
-I have used scrapy before but it's a big project and attercop mostly covers only those features of scrapy that I have used myself.
+I have used scrapy before but it's a big project and attercop mostly covers only those features of scrapy that I have myself used.
 Not recommended for production use yet.

 ## Dependencies